Members of the Military and Their Families

-This section of the USCIS website contains immigration information and links to resources geared specifically for members of the military and their families.
+This section of our website contains immigration information and links to resources geared specifically for members of the military and their families.

-USCIS is continuously working with the Department of Defense to ensure the military community has accurate and up-to-date information about immigration services and benefits.
+We work continuously with the Department of Defense to ensure the military community has accurate and up-to-date information about immigration services and benefits.

-If you are a U.S. armed forces member seeking to petition for your family member for permanent residence (green card), see the Family page.
+If you are a U.S. armed forces member and you want to sponsor your family member for permanent residence (Green Card), see the Family page.

-Members and veterans of the U.S. armed forces, and their dependents may be eligible for citizenship under special provisions of law.
-For more information, see the Citizenship for Military Personnel & Family Members page.
+Members and veterans of the U.S. armed forces and their dependents may be eligible for citizenship under special provisions of law.
+For more information, see the Citizenship for Military Personnel and Family Members page.

 Family Based Survivor Benefits (for Relatives)

-Immediate relatives of U.S. armed forces members who die as a result of combat while in an active duty status may be eligible for certain “survivor” immigration benefits, including citizenship.
+If you are an immediate relative of a U.S. armed forces member who died from combat-related injuries while on active duty, you may be eligible for certain “survivor” immigration benefits, including citizenship.
 For more information, see the Family Based Survivor Benefits page.

 Military Help Line